 Get Screened and Encourage Others

 Mammograms can help find breast cancer early, when treatments are more likely to be successful.
-If you’re 40 or older, get a mammogram every year and invite your family, friends, neighbors, and colleagues to do the same.
+Talk to your doctor about your risk factors for breast cancer and the screening plan that is best for you.
+Encourage your family, friends, neighbors, and colleagues to do the same.

 SUPPORT THE AMERICAN CANCER SOCIETY